Trip 152 - April 29, 2019 (Monday)

 Of Note: The trail is popular, constant traffic noise and frequent airplane noise, steep drop-offs, off-leash dogs, parking could be an issue during the busy season.

-Vancouver, Coast & Mountains BC Backroad Mapbook (2nd edition) Approximate Coordinates for this Partial Trail: Page 1 (Vancouver) A2.
+Vancouver, Coast & Mountains BC Backroad Mapbook (2nd edition) Coordinates: Page 1 (Vancouver) A2.

 Related Website: Pacific Spirit Regional Park - Metro Vancouver Official Site.